 - Stay active – inside.
 Of course in hot weather we all slow down a bit, but it’s vitally important for elders to keep up their mobility and strength.
 Without ongoing exercise, in just one week my Mom can go from being able to get out of a chair by herself to needing hefty assistance.
 My Dad loves to take walks, but even at 10pm last night it was still over 90 degrees outside!
 So instead they work out with a fitness instructor in the gym and there’s lots of dancing in the living room.
 Lately, with a little help, Daddy is becoming quite the Wii bowling afficianado!

 - Keep paws cool.
 Dad loves Jackson like no other, but sometimes Alzheimer’s disease prevents him from realizing how hot the blacktop pavement is for Jackson’s paws.
 If it’s hot enough to fry an egg, think about how it can cook our beloved pooch’s pads!
-It’s my job to ensure Jackson stays safe in the heat, including limited time outside and lots of water.
+It’s my job to ensure Jackson stays safe in the heat, including limited time outside, booties to protect his paws and lots of water.

 Keep your caregiver cool and good luck surviving the summer sun!
 How do you protect your loved ones from the heat?